| |

 a small space created by building part of a wall further back from the rest: "a table set into a recess"

-a period of time when the proceedings of a parliament, committee, court of law, or other official body are temporarily suspended: "The judge ordered a 30-minute recess."
+a period of time when the proceedings of a parliament, committee, court of law, or other official body are temporarily suspended: "The judge ordered a 30-minute recess." |

-;to succeed |
+| ;to succeed |

-- "Bill Gates' aim was to create a world-class company, and in this he has clearly succeeded.
+to achieve an aim or accomplish a task as planned and hoped for- "Bill Gates' aim was to create a world-class company, and in this he has clearly succeeded.

 "

-- to come after and take the place of, especially in monarchies
+to come after and take the place of, especially in monarchies-

 "Henry V died in 1422 and was succeeded by his son, Henry VI."